My Review of The Great War for Civilization by Robert Fisk:

 He continually rants against Israel, American arms manufacturers, and US involvement in the region.
 He is quick to point out steps towards peace that his favored political entities make, but not so quick to point out steps in the right direction made by Israel or other nations.

 That damned if you do, damned if you don’t attitude towards the West makes his criticisms of certain policies in The Great War for Civilization less impactful.
 They simply seem like rants against Britain and America rather than accurate criticisms of complex topics that take all the hatred and intricacies of Middle-Eastern politics into consideration.
+Robert Gates’s book, Exercise of Power, does a much better job of accurately describing America’s actions in the region.

 Another problem I had with Fisk’s commentary of events and criticisms of those events was that he seemed to have little comprehension of the chaos and fog of war.
 Yes, he was there on the ground, as he repeatedly reminds the reader in The Great War for Civilization.